input-output-hk/partner-chains/docs/user-guides/registered.md

 #### Register-2 wizard

 The register-2 wizard obtains signatures for the registration message.
-It only requires the `partner-chain-cli` binary executable to be installed on the "cold" machine.
+It only requires the `partner-chain-cli` binary executable to be installed on the 'cold' machine.

 1. Follow the steps when prompted by the wizard